Updated on: 9th February 2026

 From the town of Aosta you can take the gondola to Pila in about 20 minutes, hiring your gear at the base or at the top.
 Courmayeur has shops beside the main lifts, while Cervinia and Monterosa offer plenty of rental spots in the village centres.

-It means hiring kit doesn’t take over your day—you get it sorted quickly and head straight for the slopes.
+All of this means hiring kit does not take over your day.
+You sort it quickly and head straight for the slopes.

 What's Available for Ski Hire

-Shops in the Aosta Valley carry a wide range of kit, so you'll find something that suits your level and the type of skiing you want to do:
+Shops in the Aosta Valley carry a wide range of kit, so you'll find something that suits your level and the type of skiing you want to do.
+Many of our guests notice how new the equipment feels, as most shops update their stock regularly.

 Most shops refresh their stock on a rolling basis, so you're not renting tired old gear—it usually feels fairly new and well kept, just like you'll find across many Italian ski resorts.